GT-McDowell-Lab/PyCAC/docs/chapter3/input.md

 In the PyCAC code, an approximation is introduced to calculate the host electron density of the integration points in the coarse-grained domain.
 For more information, read chapter 3 of [Shuozhi Xu's Ph.D. dissertation](https://smartech.gatech.edu/handle/1853/56314).

+The readers may find EAM potential files in these database:

+XXXX

 ### LJ potential

 The LJ formulation for potential energy is